 How soon can admission be arranged?

 Generally, as soon as you or your loved one desires.
 The first step is making a call to schedule your pre-admission assessment.
-Simply call (314) 968-1900 and ask for Liz, Jessica, or Sarah.
+You can contact us at (314) 968-1900.
 We also will need you to obtain recent Labs and an EKG for our physician to review for all incoming patients.
 Please see above for specific items required prior to admission.